-He also noted the recent matter of a press spokesperson tweeting blatantly racist comments, who was “unexplainably still working for the sheriff’s department,” said Bonner.
+He also noted the recent matter of an LASD press spokesperson tweeting blatantly racist comments, who was “unexplainably still working for the sheriff’s department,” said Bonner.
 “It boggles the mind,” he said.

 “Los Angeles County and the Los Angeles Sheriff’s Department deserves better,” he repeated.
 And that was that.